 - The alias of the device, by default the type of product and the end of the MAC address.
 When you change it in AVS-Monitor or in NeMo, the new name is not passed on.
-Tap on the field to edit it, and on [Done] when finished; - The MAC address of the amplifier (that can be read on the network card of the device); - The load of the amplifier (the version of the firmware and setup libraries); - The current setup, denoted by its number or name (when library has been loaded); - An icon for the extension card(s) (e.g. NXDT104).
-If applicable, the Dante ID is displayed.
+Tap on the field to edit it, and on [Done] when finished; - The MAC address of the amplifier (that can be read on the network card of the device); - The load of the amplifier (the version of the firmware and setup libraries); - The current setup, denoted by its number or name (when library has been loaded); - An icon telling whether the device has a NXDT104, NXAE104 or NXES104 card.
+In case of a NXDT104 card, the Dante ID is displayed.